 Mount Olympus Presbyterian Church (MOPC) is located in a residential area of Salt Lake County by the east Interstate 215 beltway, near the beautiful foothills of the Wasatch Mountain range.

 MOPC is a vibrant fellowship with a stated goal of becoming more passionate followers of Jesus Christ.
 Our thriving congregation is well-balanced in age distribution across all generations.
+We are a diverse community of believers.
+We welcome breadth in thoughts and views, and although we hold varying opinions, we are identified by our unity in Christ.
+Our top priority is creating an environment in which all people can become passionate followers of Christ!
 There are three Sunday worship services: 8:30 AM traditional service, 11 AM contemporary and a 6 PM service geared towards the unique needs of young adults.
 MOPC has had excellent stability in their membership and staff including the tenure of the last two pastors serving for 26 years and 14 years.

 MOPC has a strong history of being a mission-oriented church.
 MOPC places a high priority on developing meaningful long-term relationships with the ministries that we support.
 Our global missions are focused on financial support to indigenous Christian ministries in Kenya, Tanzania, Myanmar, as well as sponsorship of frequent youth and adult mission trips to Nakuru, Kenya and Nassa Theological College in Tanzania.
 Our local missions include on-going financial and volunteer support for low-income and homeless persons, refugees, persons leaving polygamy, state-wide support for campus students through Intervarsity campus ministry, and outreach to international students at the University of Utah.